tensilick/Advanced-NLP/README.md

 Hello!

 You are probably here seeking understanding in the realm of Deep Learning applied to Natural Language Processing.
-It's my hope that this
+It's my hope that this repository can assist you.
+For detailed guidelines